 If you are a cancer survivor and have felt anxious about an upcoming scan such as X-ray, CT scan, or MRI during or after your treatment, you are not alone.
 Some patients call it PSS, Pre-Scan Syndrome and others call it “Scanxiety.”

 "Anxiety before having a scan is completely normal.
-It is important to prepare yourself so you can proactively control your emotions and fears so they do not overwhelm you,” said Balijepalli Netaji, MD, hematologist/oncologist at Sarah Cannon Cancer Institute at St. David's Healthcare in Austin, Texas.
+It is important to prepare yourself so you can proactively control your emotions and fears so they do not overwhelm you,” said Balijepalli Netaji, MD, hematologist/oncologist at Sarah Cannon Cancer Institute at St. David's Healthcare.
 “One way to reduce your stress and anxiety before a scan is to make sure you surround yourself with people who have been with you on your journey.
 You can also reach out to your oncologist or nurse for reassurance about the process.”

 Distract yourself and stay busy